 The non-profit Foundation:

-Together with the help of two good friends, on October 18th 2017, exactly one-year latter since the passing of my dear wife, we have succeeded to incorporate Mihaela Catalina Stanciu Foundation for Life, as a foundation in the Netherlands.
+Together with the help of two good friends, on October 18th 2017, exactly one-year latter since the passing of my dear wife, we have succeeded to incorporate Mihaela Catalina Stanciu Foundation for Life.
 The name we now use is MCS Foundation for Life and its website (under construction at this time) is here https://www.mcsfoundationforlife.org

 The goal of the foundation is the same as stated above.
 That is to improve and extend life of cancer patients.